 As a result of the challenges she’s encountered, she has a diagnosis of complex-PTSD.
 She experiences heightened levels of anxiety.
 When she arrived, she would stay in her room and was regularly having panic attacks triggered by noises such as doors slamming or people shouting outside her window.

 She saw a therapist for a short period of time, but did not continue.
 She did not feel understood, and could not see any progress, so stopped going to see her.
-She spoke to the staff at the hostel and asked to see a psychologist as she needed to talk through some things.
+She spoke to the staff at the service and asked to see a psychologist as she needed to talk through some things.

 She is now feeling confident enough to attend classes to help her manage her anxiety and past trauma.
 Through these, she has connected with the other women who have had similar experiences to her